GautamBatta73/SidGautam/Versions/Prog_Language/Documentation/readme.md

 <br>

 ### Optional Chaining
-The optional chaining syntax ( ?. ) allows operations on existing objects and returns NULL if the object is null or undefined.
+The optional chaining syntax ( ?. ) allows operations on existing objects and returns NULL if the object or property is NULL.
 <br>
-Basically, the operator will check the right-most property, and if its NULL, it goes left.
-If it all ends up NULL, then it returns NULL.
+Basically, the operator will check the left identifier (relative to the operator), and if its NULL, it returns NULL.
+Otherwise, it continues rightward until it hits another optional chain operator or NULLs out.

 <br>
 Example: